Where to configure filters?

 The field (blue) on which the filter is applied

-The operator (green) that specifies how the field should be filtered
+The operator (green) specifies how the field should be filtered

 The filtering value (purple) that the field must satisfy through the operator.